metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_definition_v1alpha1_manifest.md

 - `component_defs` (Attributes List) Provides the definitions for the cluster components.Deprecated since v0.9.Components should now be individually defined using ComponentDefinition andcollectively referenced via 'topology.components'.This field is maintained for backward compatibility and its use is discouraged.Existing usage should be updated to the current preferred approach to avoid compatibility issues in future releases. (see [below for nested schema](#nestedatt--spec--component_defs))
 - `connection_credential` (Map of String) Connection credential template used for creating a connection credential secret for cluster objects.Built-in objects are:- '$(RANDOM_PASSWD)' random 8 characters.- '$(STRONG_RANDOM_PASSWD)' random 16 characters, with mixed cases, digits and symbols.- '$(UUID)' generate a random UUID v4 string.- '$(UUID_B64)' generate a random UUID v4 BASE64 encoded string.- '$(UUID_STR_B64)' generate a random UUID v4 string then BASE64 encoded.- '$(UUID_HEX)' generate a random UUID v4 HEX representation.- '$(HEADLESS_SVC_FQDN)' headless service FQDN placeholder, value pattern is '$(CLUSTER_NAME)-$(1ST_COMP_NAME)-headless.$(NAMESPACE).svc',   where 1ST_COMP_NAME is the 1st component that provide 'ClusterDefinition.spec.componentDefs[].service' attribute;- '$(SVC_FQDN)' service FQDN placeholder, value pattern is '$(CLUSTER_NAME)-$(1ST_COMP_NAME).$(NAMESPACE).svc',   where 1ST_COMP_NAME is the 1st component that provide 'ClusterDefinition.spec.componentDefs[].service' attribute;- '$(SVC_PORT_{PORT-NAME})' is ServicePort's port value with specified port name, i.e, a servicePort JSON struct:   '{'name': 'mysql', 'targetPort': 'mysqlContainerPort', 'port': 3306}', and '$(SVC_PORT_mysql)' in the   connection credential value is 3306.Deprecated since v0.9.This field is maintained for backward compatibility and its use is discouraged.Existing usage should be updated to the current preferred approach to avoid compatibility issues in future releases.
 - `topologies` (Attributes List) Topologies defines all possible topologies within the cluster. (see [below for nested schema](#nestedatt--spec--topologies))
-- `type` (String) Specifies the well-known database type, such as mysql, redis, or mongodb.Deprecated since v0.9.This field is maintained for backward compatibility and its use is discouraged.Existing usage should be updated to the current preferred approach to avoid compatibility issues in future releases.

 <a id="nestedatt--spec--component_defs"></a>
 ### Nested Schema for `spec.component_defs`